plogs/asopposedtowhat.com/content/posts/death-of-a-species.md

 draft: false
 ---

-What would happen if you woke up tomorrow discovered that the only males left in the world were cisgender[^1] men, and the only females left in the world were transgender[^2] women?
+What would happen if you woke up tomorrow and discovered that the only males left in the world were cisgender[^1] men, and the only females left in the world were transgender[^2] women?
 What would happen to the human species?

 What would happen is that our species would eventually die out.
 It would be the end of civilization.